Kharmela Mindanao

 10. Use reliable password managers.

-Part of protecting your online presence is through the use of strong passwords.
+Part of protecting your online presence is through strong passwords.
 Unfortunately, many people sacrifice password strength to keep the passwords easy to remember.
 A reliable password manager solves this problem, allowing users to add complexity without losing log-in information.

 Need help implementing top cybersecurity practices?

 Following the advice from top cybersecurity companies will lead you to successfully keep your data safe.
-But, if it were indeed that easy, everyone would be doing it despite how easy it might seem.
+But, if it were that easy, everyone would be implementing this advice.